ileleiwi/CIS575_Final_Project/README.md

 # Random Forest Classification

 A Random Forest model was run using the `train` function from the R package `caret`.
-A training partition of the original stroke data set was produced containing 30% of the data, and the remaining 70% of the data was reserved for testing.
-A 10 fold cross validation was performed on the training dataset to find optimal tuning paramaters for number of trees (ntrees), number of variables (mtry), and number of observations in a terminal node (nodesize).
+A training partition of the original stroke data set was produced containing 70% of the data, and the remaining 30% of the data was reserved for testing.
+A 10 fold cross validation was performed on the training dataset to find optimal tuning parameters for number of trees (ntrees), number of variables (mtry), and number of observations in a terminal node (nodesize).
 The parameters tested are as follows.
 | Param         | Values
 | ------------- |:-------------:|
 | ntrees        | 500, 700, 1000|
 | mtry          | 1 - 11        |
 | nodesize      | 1, 5          |

-The positive target class was upsampled for each cross validation fold.
+The positive target class was upsampled for each cross validation fold and sub-training sets contained 70% of the training data.
 Below are the cross validation results.

 ![rf_tuning_plot](/figures/rf_tuning_plot.svg)